zalf-rdm/geonode-mapstore-client/tutorials/02-theme-variables.md

 </style>
 ```

-It is possible to use this [page/tool](theme.html) to customize and get the style snippet to apply to the theme.
+It is possible to use this [tool]{@tutorial theme} to customize and get the style snippet to apply to the theme.